ruby-rice/rice/README.md

   create_makefile('test')
 ~~~

-Note that we use mkmf-rice instead of mkmf.
+Note that we use `mkmf-rice` instead of `mkmf`.
 This will ensure that the
 extension will be linked with standard C++ library along with the Rice
 library, and allow access to the Rice header files.